mr-stan-dev/x_constants/README.md

 A Flutter package with a conveniently designed common constants for Flutter projects.

-At the moment inludes 4 types of constants:
+At the moment includes 4 types of constants:
 1. Border
 2. Duration
 3. Padding